Absorption Rate Factors

 Since the liver is responsible for metabolizing drugs other than alcohol, potentially dangerous alcohol-drug interactions can occur in both light and heavy drinkers.
 If you take prescription or over-the-counter medications, ask your healthcare provider for advice about alcohol intake.
 Recognize that even herbal medicines and supplements can have adverse interactions with alcohol.

 If you are sick, there is a good chance you are dehydrated.
 This will result in a higher BAC.
 Dehydration can also make your liver less efficient at eliminating alcohol.
 You may also be taking medication that can increase the effect of alcohol, leading to problems.

 Fatigue causes many of the same symptoms as intoxication, which will magnify the effects of the alcohol.
 If you are fatigued before drinking, intoxication will intensify the symptoms.
 When someone is fatigued, the liver is less efficient at processing and/or eliminating alcohol, leading to the experience of a higher-than-normal BAC.

 Numerous studies over the past decades have determined that a person’s preconceived expectations of alcohol determines the effect more than the amount of alcohol.
-For example, people who set out to go out and get “drunk” tend to get drunk even on look-a-like drinks.
+For example, people who set out to get “drunk” tend to get drunk even on look-a-like drinks.

 It is important to make the focus of your evening about friends, socializing, and/or the music rather than about the alcohol.